Keto For Weight Loss...The Truth RevealedJan 01, 2020

 When we feel good, we tend to do better at any task or challenge presented to us -- that’s just human nature.

-Achieving the above comes down to body recomposition not weight loss, per se.
+Achieving the above comes down to not only fat loss, but muscle growth and retention.

 Ultimately, changing your body composition entails two primary goals -- gaining lean body mass (particularly muscle mass) and losing body fat.